 As an inclusive category for student exchange programming or for credit instructional activity delivered in an international environment.

-As part of the PCIP-funded Teaching Innovation Initiative, a new project fund is available for academic units to support student access to experiential learning opportunities.
-The Gwenna Moss Centre administers this Experiential Learning Fund of approximately $200,000 per year.
+As part of the PCIP-funded Teaching Innovation Initiative, a project fund is available for academic units to support student access to experiential learning opportunities.
+The Gwenna Moss Centre administers this Experiential Learning Fund of approximately $100,000 per year.
 The primary purpose of the fund is to be an enabler in supporting the creation of new experiential learning opportunities including Indigenous learning activities that involve Elders, knowledge keepers, and/or Indigenous community leaders.

 Academic units wishing to pursue project support and funding are to submit a proposal of 1-2 pages outlining the project idea.
 These proposals may be submitted to the GMCTE at any time.
 In the case of a complex idea or if larger funding amounts are required, a more comprehensive proposal may be requested.
 The Teaching Innovation Committee will judge the more detailed, comprehensive proposals, and successful proposals will receive funding to offset student costs or to pay student salaries.